Asia-Pacific Journal of Oncology

 Introduction

-In tumor research, organoid models have garnered significant attention as emerging in vitro models due to their ability to simulate the tumor microenvironment and biological characteristics [6-8].
-Organoids are miniature tissues formed from adult stem cells or pluripotent stem cells through three-dimensional culture techniques in vitro, possessing self-renewal and multi-directional differentiation capabilities [9-11].
-These miniature tissues can maintain the histological, molecular, and genetic characteristics of the original tumors and partially simulate the tumor microenvironment and biological behavior, providing a platform more accurately mirrors physiological states for tumor research [12].
+Organoid models have recently gained popularity in tumor research as one of the advanced in vitro models because of their in vivo like tumor microenvironment and biological properties [6-8].
+Organoids are small structures developed from adult stem cells or pluripotent stem cells by 3D culture methods in vitro with self-stemness and multi-lineage differentiation potential [9-11].
+These organelloid structures can preserve the histological, molecular, and genetic integrity of the original tumors and reconstruct only limited cellular components of the tumor microenvironment and biological activity, giving an artificial system that is more physiologically relevant for tumor studies [12].

 Fundamental principles and techniques of organoid models

-Organoid models represent cutting-edge technologies in current biomedical research and are defined by their ability to mimic the structure and function of native organs [21-23].
-In vitro, organoids exhibit remarkable biological characteristics, self-organize into three-dimensional tissue structures, and simulate the physiological functions and pathological processes of their original organs (Figure 1) [24, 25].
+Organoid models are part of the most advanced technologies used in contemporary biomedical research and are characterized by the ability to reproduce the structure and function of native organs [21-23].
+Functional identical in vitro, show high biological activity and organization in three dimensions, as well as can mimic the physiological and pathophysiological activity of the source organ/ tissue (Figure 1) [24, 25].

 Figure 1.
 Development process of organoid models.